 The wires that ultimately pull the teeth into alignment are usually made from titanium alloy or stainless steel.
-Like the brackets, they also can be tooth-coloured, making them less obtrusive (and more expensive).
+Like the brackets, they also can be tooth-coloured, making them less visible (and more expensive).

-There are different systems for holding the wire: the most common system, the so-called fixed edgewise appliance, involves wire ties or small elastic bands – available in a rainbow of colour choices – which secure the wire within a slot on each bracket.
+There are different systems for holding the wire.
+The most common, the so-called 'fixed edgewise appliance', involves wire ties or small elastic bands – available in a rainbow of colour choices – which secure the wire within a slot on each bracket.

 An alternative is a self-ligating brace, where the brackets have a channel accessed via a spring-loaded door – the wire travels through these channels.
-The brackets themselves are smaller and the appearance less obvious than the elastic band system, and they come in silver-coloured or clear versions.
-Proponents say that the reduced friction on the wire makes it work faster with fewer visits to the orthodontist, though these claims aren't backed up by scientific evidence.
+The brackets themselves are smaller and their appearance less obvious than the elastic band system, and they come in silver-coloured or clear versions.
+Fans say the lower friction on the wire makes it work faster with fewer visits to the orthodontist, though these claims aren't backed up by scientific evidence.

 Clear aligners (Invisalign, ClearCorrect, ClearPath)

-Using 3D imaging of your teeth as they are at the beginning of treatment, a series of steps involving gradual movement of teeth towards the desired final result are computed, and moulds are made for each step.
-The number of steps depends on how much movement is required.
-You wear a set for about two weeks, then change to the next set, with each set moving your teeth slowly toward the desired effect.
-Attachment points – tooth-coloured plastic bumps on your teeth – may be added to help the aligners get a better grip, and 'buttons' to hold elastic bands may also be required.
+You wear a set for about two weeks, then change to the next set.
+Each set moves your teeth slowly towards their desired position.
+Attachment points – tooth-coloured plastic bumps on your teeth – may be added to help the aligners get a better grip, and 'buttons' to hold elastic bands may also be needed.

-While the company claims they can treat most orthodontic issues, Dr Goonewardene explains that the results are unpredictable, especially for certain movements such as tooth rotation or vertical movement of teeth.
-More research is needed to see if the effects last as long as conventional braces.
+The company claims its product can treat most orthodontic problems, but the results are unpredictable, especially for certain presentations such as tooth rotation or vertical movement of teeth.
+More research is needed to see if the effects last as long as those of conventional braces.

-Before going down the clear aligner route, ask yourself if you have the diligence required to look after them.
-This means wearing them at least 22 hours a day every day.
-It means taking them out for meals and drinks, then brushing and flossing teeth and cleaning the trays before putting the trays back in – possibly while you're out and about.
+Before going down the clear-aligner route, ask yourself if you have the stamina for them.
+Remember, you'll have to wear them for at least 22 hours a day – every day.
+You'll have to take them out for meals and drinks, then brush and floss your teeth and clean the trays before putting them back in – possibly while you're out and about.
 You'll also need to look after them when you take them out – replacing a lost or damaged set is expensive.

 Lingual braces (Incognito, Harmony)

-The ultimate in non-obtrusive braces are lingual braces – braces attached to the inside surface of the teeth.
-All other things being equal, they are more expensive than braces on the outside of the tooth, and appointment time for adjustments is longer because it's more fiddly.
-The main drawbacks are that they're a little less efficient than external braces, it's harder to keep teeth clean, they irritate the tongue and they can affect speech (though that is temporary until you get used to them).
+Marketed as the ultimate in non-obtrusive braces, lingual braces attach to the inside surfaces of the teeth.
+They're generally more expensive than braces on the outside of the tooth, and appointments with orthodontists tend to take longer because adjustments are more fiddly.
+The main drawbacks are that they're a little less efficient than external braces, they make teeth cleaning harder, they can irritate the tongue, and they can also affect speech (although that is usually temporary until wearers get used to them).

 Fast fix (short-term orthodontics, FastBraces, Smilefast, Six Month Smiles)

-Need a great smile in a hurry?
-There are brace systems which claim to work faster – and cheaper – than conventional braces, perhaps by virtue of "special" wires or brackets.
-These systems can be offered by general dentists rather than orthodontists.
+There are brace systems that are claimed to work faster – and cost less – than conventional braces, perhaps because of their "special" wires or brackets.
+These systems can be offered by general dentists as well as by orthodontists.

-Dr Goonewardene points out that they can help straighten the six front teeth – the so-called "social six" – but can't be used to fix problems with bite.
-That's fine if you only want straight teeth, but in that case, in the hands of a skilled practitioner, you could get similar and faster results with other products.
+Schwartz points out that they can help straighten the six front teeth – the so-called 'social six' – but can't be used to fix problems with bite.
+That's fine if you only want straight teeth, but in the hands of a skilled practitioner you could get similar and faster results with other products.

-Other means of speeding up treatment are using devices that vibrate or use low-level light therapy to speed up the process of bone breakdown and reformation.
+Other means of speeding up treatment are to use devices that vibrate or use low-level light therapy to accelerate bone breakdown and reformation.
 Experts say they may work, but there's no good evidence yet.

 Maintenance after orthodontic treatment

-Once the braces are off, you'll most likely need to wear a retainer to maintain your beautiful new smile.
+Once the braces are off, you'll probably need to wear a retainer to maintain the results.
 It might be a fixed retainer, with a wire attached to the back of your teeth, or a removable retainer.
-If it's removable, you'll need to wear it full-time at first, then at night, perhaps dropping back to every other night or once a week.
+If it's removable, you'll need to wear it full-time at first, then at night only, perhaps dropping back to every other night or once a week.

-Orthodontists are specialist dentists who've undergone an additional three-year university degree in orthodontics where they learn how to diagnose, prevent and treat facial irregularities to correctly align teeth and jaws.
+Orthodontists are specialist dentists who've done a further three-year university degree in orthodontics on top of their degree in dentistry, learning how to diagnose, prevent and treat facial irregularities to align teeth and jaws.

 - They are the experts in straightening teeth and correcting bite.
-This is what they've been trained in for three years, and what they do day in, day out.
-That depth of knowledge and experience cannot be matched by a general dentist.
+This is what they've been specially trained in, and what they do day in, day out.
+Most general dentists can't offer that depth of knowledge and experience.

-- Successful treatment is contingent upon an accurate diagnosis and assessment of your teeth and jaw issues – knowledge and experience are critical for this.
+- Successful treatment depends on an accurate diagnosis and assessment of your teeth and jaw problems, which you're more likely to get from an orthodontist.

-- An orthodontist has many tools – systems of braces – at their disposal, and they can choose the best one for your situation, which may change during treatment depending on how your teeth respond.
-The tool your dentist uses may not be the best one – or even a good one – for your situation.
+- An orthodontist has many more tools – systems of braces – at their disposal than a general dentist does.
+They can choose the best one for you, which may change during treatment, depending on how your teeth respond.

-The example of clear aligners is case in point.
-Figures from Dental Protection Limited, the professional indemnity insurers covering most dental practitioners in Australia, indicate that 80–90% of malpractice claims due to clear aligners involved dentists rather than orthodontists.
+The example of clear aligners is a case in point.
+Figures from Dental Protection Limited, the professional indemnity insurer that covers most dental practitioners in Australia, show that 80–90% of malpractice claims due to clear aligners involved dentists rather than orthodontists.

-Dr Goonewardene explains, "If we have 100 patients with exactly the same problem, there will be an incredible variation in the way they respond.
+Perth orthodontist and academic, Dr Mithran Goonewardene, says, "If we have 100 patients with exactly the same problem, there will be an incredible variation in the way they respond.
 Orthodontists can adapt the treatment to the response, and revise the treatment as it goes.
 This is impossible to teach in the general dental curriculum, or in a weekend orthodontics course."

-- Check the practitioner's credentials – ask about their qualifications, experience and results for previous patients.
-You can look up a dental practitioner on the Australian Health Practitioner Regulation Agency website – it will tell you if they're an orthodontist (specialist dentist) or general dentist.
+- Check the practitioner's credentials – ask about their qualifications, experience and treatment results.
+You can look up a dental practitioner on the Australian Health Practitioner Regulation Agency website – it will tell you if they're an orthodontist or a general dentist.

 - Ask for personal recommendations for a practitioner from friends, family and parents at your child's school.
 You don't need a referral for an orthodontist.

-- Cost and treatment times vary depending on the complexity of the case.
+- Keep in mind that costs and treatment times vary depending on the complexity of the case.

-- Get a second or third opinion if you're not convinced about the diagnosis or treatment plan.
-The consultation may cost you $100 or more, but if you're spending thousands, it's important to be confident with the treatment.
+- Get a second or third opinion if you have doubts about the diagnosis or treatment plan.
+The consultation may cost you $100 or more, but if you're spending thousands, it's important to feel reassured.

-- That quick, cheap fix might cause more problems later, requiring expensive undoing and more time in braces.
+- Remember, that quick, cheap fix might cause more problems later, requiring expensive undoing and more time in braces.

-- What happens if you need to discontinue treatment – the practice closes down, or you move to a new city for example?
-Members of the Australia Society of Orthodontists are bound to a formula where payments are proportioned between the initiating orthodontist and a new orthodontist, so you won't bear the full cost twice.
+- Don't worry if you need to discontinue treatment, the practice closes down, or you move to a new city.
+Members of the Australian Society of Orthodontists are bound to a formula whereby payments are proportioned between the orthodontist who began the treatment and a new orthodontist, so you won't bear the full cost twice.

 - Check your health insurance rebate – you'll probably be surprised at how little is reimbursed.

 - Wear your retainer.
-Your teeth will continue to move throughout life, and without a retainer all the work from braces will come undone.
+Your teeth will continue to move throughout your life.
+Without a retainer, all the hard work from braces will come undone over time.